Trump ‘tried to trade Mar-a-Lago records’ - latest

 The saga with former president Donald Trump and the classified or sensitive government documents he had in his home or office continues.

-On Saturday, The New York Times reported that Mr. Trump allegedly offered the National Archives a “deal to return the boxes” of documents he had in his possession last year “in exchange for documents he believed would expose the Russia investigation” as an FBI “hoax.”
+On Saturday, The New York Times reported that Mr Trump allegedly offered the National Archives a “deal to return the boxes” of documents he had in his possession last year “in exchange for documents he believed would expose the Russia investigation” as an FBI “hoax.”

 The report notes that Mr Trump didn’t know what the archives had but knew “there were items he wanted.”

 This allegation would confirm that Mr Trump knew last year that he had documents that belonged to the federal government.
 The Times also notes that Mr Trump and his representatives did not tell the archives that the boxes contained classified information.